linkedin

 Drupal for Enterprise

-Based on its strong technical architecture, feature set and the strength of its developer community, Forrester Research recommends Drupal for enterprise design and development.
-In fact, the call-out was to both Drupal and Alfresco as two of the top open-source WCM systems.
+Based on its strong technical architecture, feature set and the strength of its developer community, DOOR3 recommends the Drupal CMS for enterprise design and development.

-The open-source nature of Drupal has enticed hundreds of thousands of developers to actively support the Drupal community by contributing, supporting and evolving thousands of modules, which consist of pre-developed code, to solve for any number of functionality needs across applications in the Drupal community.
-Where a company needs custom code, of course custom modules may be added to a Drupal solution.
+Drupal’s open-source nature has enticed hundreds of thousands of Drupal developers to actively support the Drupal community by contributing, supporting and evolving thousands of modules, which consist of pre-developed code, to solve for any number of functionality needs across applications in the Drupal developer community.
+Where a company needs custom code, of course custom modules may be added to a Drupal web development solution.
 Open-source solutions relieve dependencies on edition upgrades and high-cost licensing fees.
 And again, Drupal is well supported and constantly evolving.

 Some additional enterprise features and benefits include: